There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Jackson Robert Scott (+8pts)

 Historically, horror filmmakers have struggled with finding child actors that can pull off their roles.
-In recent years, filmmakers have done a much better job in finding talented young actors for their movies.
+In recent years, filmmakers have done a much better job of finding talented young actors for their movies.
 With that in mind, Jackson Robert Scott did a really good job with this movie.
-I remember thinking he did a good job in It, but this movie provided a lot more to sink his teeth into (pun intended if you have seen It).
+I remember thinking he did a good job in It, but this movie provided a lot more for him to work with, as he was a far more significant character here.

-In this movie, he was essentially playing two characters in the same body and did a great job of transitioning between the two.
-Miles is an innocent little boy in some scenes, and is a creepy murderous psychopath in others.
+In this movie, he was essentially playing two characters in the same body and I thought he did a great job of transitioning between the two.
+Miles was an innocent little boy in some scenes, and he was a creepy, murderous psychopath in others.
 The young actor made the two characters feel believable, and both felt like very distinct characters.
-A lot of the movie’s success depended on his ability to play this character, and he did a really good job with it.
-His emotion felt forced in a couple of scenes but, for the most part, Jackson Robert Scott was both impressive and captivating in this role.
-He was easily the best part of this movie, and left me excited to see the young actor in more movies.
+A lot of the movie’s success depended on Jackson's ability to play this character, and he did a really good job with it.
+His emotion felt forced in a couple of scenes, but I thought this was the exception, not the rule.
+He was easily the best part of this movie, and it left me excited to see the young actor in future movies.

 Con: John (-4pts)

-John (Peter Mooney) was Miles’ father, and was easily one of the weakest aspects of the movie.
+John (Peter Mooney) was Miles’ father, and he was easily one of the weakest aspects of the movie.
 In some scenes, the character was just gone and gave me the impression that he did not care about his son.
-In other scenes, the character went from despising the kid to instantly switching to crying and telling Miles that he loves him.
-You could say that John was just scared and really loved his son deep down, but that complexity was not conveyed to me.
+In other scenes, the character went from despising the kid to suddenly crying and telling Miles that he loved him.
+You could say that John was just scared and really loved his son deep down, but that was not how the character came across.
 The character just felt emotionally inconsistent.
-I do not know if the fault lies with the actor for not making the character believable or the director for not guiding the actor properly.
+I do not know if the fault lies with the actor for not making the character believable or with the director for not guiding the actor properly.
 Either way, the character did not work for me.

 Pro: The Entity (+5pts)

 If you are reading this review, then chances are you have seen a horror movie about a possession.
 Taking it a step further, chances are you have seen a horror movie about the possession of a child.
-I am so confident in that, because it seems (at times) that those are the only horror movies that today’s filmmakers know how to make.
-Yes, this movie is about a supernatural entity taking over a child, but it is different.
-I do not want to say exactly how it is different in the event that you are trying to stay away from spoilers, but this movie has a bit of a different twist.
+It sometimes seems like those are the only horror movies that today’s filmmakers know how to make.
+Fortunately, this one was different.
+Yes, it was about a supernatural entity taking over a child, but it was not your typical possession.

-It is not a demon in this movie.
-Sure, the characters still consult a specialist that is the equivalent of the priest role in most demonic possession movies, but this movie goes in a different direction.
-The scene in which the boy goes up against the specialist is both messed up and hilarious.
-Yes, the movie is about a boy being taken over by a supernatural entity, but it is a different type of entity than we are used to.
-This provided some unique moments, and made the movie feel different (in a good way).
+The entity in this movie was not a demon.
+Sure, the characters still consulted a specialist that was the equivalent of the priest role in most demonic possession movies, but this movie definitely went in a different direction with the story.
+The scene in which the boy went up against the specialist was both messed up and hilarious.
+The entity worked so well because it was similar to a possession story, but it allowed the filmmakers to go in unique directions with each of the tropes that we are familiar with.

 Con: Mother & Son (-4pts)

 I liked the movie, but it ended up being more creepy than scary.
 Part of this was due to who the main character was in relation to Miles.
-The main character was Sarah (Miles’ mother) and, without giving anything away, both Miles and the entity benefited from having Sarah around.
-In other words, while Sarah was certainly freaked out, I never felt like she was in danger.
-Does she live through the events of the story?
+The main character was Sarah—Miles’ mother—and without giving anything away, both Miles and the entity benefited from having Sarah around.
+In other words, while Sarah was certainly freaked out, I never felt like she was in any real danger.
+Did she live through the events of the story?
 You will have to see the movie to find out, but I was never afraid for her life.
-This took a lot of potential fear out of the movie.
-The movie was absolutely creepy, but it rarely felt “scary”.
+This took a lot of potential fear out of the movie, and while it was definitely creepy, it rarely felt “scary”.